srg-imperial/GrayC/ISSTA-2023-AE/README.md

 A full installation of the artifact can be at least 60 GB and the experiments can take up to 100 GB as coverage information on LLVM and GCC can take many GBs.

-## VI.B General Information - No Action Needed with Docker Image
+## IV.C General Information - No Action Needed with Docker Image

 We first describe the exact set up of our machines for the controlled experiments.
 Our docker image has all of them installed.
 We also supply [scripts to install each](testing), even if it is not our software.